CSCI-49380-79526-Reactive-Programming/Syllabus/README.md

 Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The college is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.
 Special attention is given to CONTRACT CHEATING (this is where students have work completed on their behalf which is then submitted for academic credit).

-## Discussion and Q&A

-This term we will be using [Piazza](http://piazza.com/hunter.cuny) for class discussion.
-The system is highly catered to getting you help fast and efficiently from classmates and myself.
-Rather than emailing questions to me, I encourage you to post your questions on Piazza.
-If you have any problems or feedback for the developers, please [email them](mailto:team@piazza.com).

-Find our class page [here](http://piazza.com/hunter.cuny/spring2019/csci4600079521/home) and [sign up](https://piazza.com/hunter.cuny/spring2019/csci4600079521) for the forum.

 ## Email

-Emails to the instructor must be via a CUNY email addresses for FERPA reasons.
-Please post all class-related discussion on Piazza.
+Emails to the instructor must be via a CUNY Hunter College email addresses for FERPA reasons.
+Please post all class-related discussion on the Bb discussion board.
 Also, please ensure that your *correct* email address is entered into the CUNY Blackboard.

 ## Bulletin Board

-You should check the [Blackboard](http://bbhosted.cuny.edu) site regularly, since all class material will be posted there.
-Please make sure you have configured Bb to use your *CUNY email address*.
+You should check the [Blackboard](http://bbhosted.cuny.edu) (Bb) site regularly, since all class material will be posted there.
+Please make sure you have configured Bb to use your *CUNY Hunter College email address*.
 You are responsible for any email the instructors might send there.

 ## Computer Science Facilities & Labs